-Chairman Rubio, Ranking Member Cardin, members of the Senate Committee on Small Business and Entrepreneurship, the Independent Community Bankers of America, representing community banks across the nation with more than 52,000 locations, appreciates the opportunity to provide this statement for the record for today's hearing, "Implementation of Title I of the CARES Act."
-We are grateful to you for creating the Paycheck Protection Program (PPP) and for your ongoing efforts to ensure its ultimate success.
+The Independent Community Bankers of America, representing community banks across the nation with more than 52,000 locations, appreciates the opportunity to provide this statement for the record for today's hearing, "Paycheck Protection Program: Loan Forgiveness and Other Challenges."
+We are grateful to you for creating the Paycheck Protection Program (PPP) and for your ongoing efforts to ensure its ultimate success, including the Paycheck Protection Program Flexibility Act (H.R.
+7010).
 The Program has rapidly and effectively deployed critical funding to small businesses.
 At this time, a simplified forgiveness process is urgently needed to ensure the Program does not become a quagmire of red tape for lenders and borrowers, distracting them from the hard work of restoring economic and employment growth.